Mana Island (New Zealand): The Vella family

 In June 1972 three scientists from the Department of Scientific and Industrial Research visited the island and made an inventory of the fauna and flora on the island.

 In 1973 the government purchased the lease from the Gault family in order to allow the Ministry of Agriculture and Fisheries (MAF) to establish a branch of the Ruakura research station on the island.
 The intention was to use it to undertake research on imported exotic sheep breeds (which could be kept quarantined on the island) with the objective of improving the quality of the country's sheep flock.
-More than $2 million dollars was invested in the construction of a research laboratory, a new woolshed, hay barns, a mating shed, equipment buildings, accommodation and diesel generators to provide electricity, while two windmills were installed to pump ground up the surface.
+More than $2 million was invested in the construction of a research laboratory, a new woolshed, hay barns, a mating shed, equipment buildings, accommodation and diesel generators to provide electricity, while two windmills were installed to pump ground up the surface.

 By 1976 the sheep population had grown to 2,500 when on 28 September of that year a suspected scrapie (a very contagious and debilitating condition) was detected.
 An estimated 280 sheep were slaughtered, burnt and buried.
 After another suspected outbreak of scrapie in 1979 all 2,000 of the sheep on the island were slaughtered and the facility abandoned.
 For the next five years a strict quarantine was imposed on the island by the Lands and Survey Department, who following the departure of the research staff had sole responsibility for the island.
 They established a cattle farm on the island in order to use bulls to keep the grass down in order to reduce the fire risk.
 Restrictions still remained in place as to who and what could both visit and be taken of the island.

 Following a land-use study a proposal was made in 1986 by the Lands and Survey Department for the island to be reverted for conservation purposes to bush and forest.
 This was agreed to and the remaining livestock was removed.
 In 1987 the island was designated as a scientific reserve and its ownership transferred to the New Zealand Department of Conservation (DOC).

 Ownership of the island, and nearby Kapiti Island, reverted to the Ngāti Toa iwi on 31 December 2024 under a Treaty of Waitangi settlement.